ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ```

-The invocation log of this fragment shows that the synchronous Publisher sends a sequence of events in the caller thread, and the synchronous Subscribers receive a sequence of events in the Publisher thread (the same caller thread) _one at a time_.
+The invocation log of this fragment shows that the synchronous Publisher sends the sequence of events in the caller thread, and the synchronous Subscribers receive these events in the Publisher thread (the same caller thread) _one at a time_.

 ```